liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/04-creating-fragment-get-entries-screenlet.markdown

         drawer.closeDrawers();
     }

+This code also requires you to import `android.support.v4.app.FragmentTransaction`.
 The `actionBar.setTitle` and `drawer.closeDrawers` calls are the same as before.
 Only the fragment code is new.
 You use `newInstance` to create a new `EntriesFragment` instance that contains the selected guestbook's ID.
 A fragment transaction then adds this fragment to the fragment container.

 Fantastic!
 Now you have a fragment to put Get Entries Screenlet in, and the code that displays this fragment in `GuestbooksActivity`.
 Next, you'll put Get